stevegrunwell/greener-pastures/slides/pritunl2.md

 Note:

-* There's nothing inherently wrong with MongoDB, but I'm dumb
+* There's nothing inherently wrong with MongoDB, but it's not something I work with often
-* Pritunl can be difficult to troubleshoot
+    - Can make troubleshooting difficult
 * Even with low traffic, a $5/month Digital Ocean droplet would blow up